 [Editorial note: this was originally posted on April 1, 2016.
-Interpret accordingly.]
-As many people who follow this blog will be aware, much of my research effort over the past few years has been dedicated to developing Neurosynth—a framework for large-scale, automated meta-analysis of neuroimaging data.
-Neurosynth has expanded steadily over time, with an ever-increasing … Continue reading Neurosynth is joining the Elsevier family
+April 1 is a day marked by a general lack of seriousness.
+Interpret this post accordingly.]
+As many people who follow this blog will be aware, much of my research effort over the past few years has been dedicated to developing Neurosynth—a framework for large-scale, … Continue reading Neurosynth is joining the Elsevier family

 In my last post, I wrote a long commentary on a recent PNAS article by Lieberman & Eisenberger claiming to find evidence that the dorsal anterior cingulate cortex is “selective for pain” using my Neurosynth framework for large-scale fMRI meta-analysis.
 I argued that nothing about Neurosynth supports any of L&E’s major conclusions, and that they … Continue reading Still not selective: comment on comment on comment on Lieberman & Eisenberger (2015)